 As we re-imagine our future and pave the way for the path ahead, let’s keep in sight that it will be built on the foundations that we are laying now.
 The government has set the tone for the Covid-19 economic response with the inclusion of the whakataukī, he waka eke noa, in its title.
 As an industry, let’s use that vision as a target that needs to be met along with other industry objectives and priorities – let’s ensure that we all thrive together.

-Troy Brockbank (Te Rarawa, Ngāti Hine, Ngāpuhi) is kaitohutohu matua taiao / senior environmental consultant; Elle Archer (Ngati Tamatera, Ngapūhi, Tuhoe) is a tech industry director and adviser; Sifa Pole (Pasifika-Tonga) is a professional engineer; Sina Cotter Tait (Pasifika-Samoa) is a chartered professional engineer and director.
+Troy Brockbank (Te Rarawa, Ngāti Hine, Ngāpuhi) is kaitohutohu matua taiao / senior environmental consultant; Elle Archer (Ngati Tamatera, Ngapūhi, Tuhoe) is a tech industry director and adviser; Sifa Pole (Pasifika-Tonga) is a professional engineer; Sina Cotter Tait (Pasifika-Samoa) is a chartered professional engineer and director; Honor Columbus (Pasifika-I Kiribati) is a structural engineer and infrastructure industry adviser.

 The contributors acknowledge their identities as individual industry participants of Māori and/or Pasifika heritage, and do not claim to speak on behalf of a wider collective.